StarshipEngineer/pyGP/README.md

 # pyGP

 PyGP is a genetic programming library for Python 3, written primarily for symbolic regression applications and based on the genetic programming principles outlined in A Field Guide to Genetic Programming by Poli, Langdon, and McPhee.
 It contains classes and functions for implementing a basic genetic programming implementation, a demo module demonstrating a GP run, and a command-line GP module for symbolic regression via the CLI.
-The latter two modules are scripts that can be executed from within their home directories.
+The latter two modules are scripts that can be executed from within their home directories by system shell commands, command-line Python, or a Python IDE.

 ####Library Contents